C-ReD: A Comprehensive Chinese Benchmark for AI-Generated Text Detection Derived from Real-World Prompts: Results and Discussion

 \subsection{Cross-Domain Generalization Analysis Under Fixed Generators}

 We examine how detection performance varies when models are trained on one domain and evaluated across all five domains.
-As shown in Figure~\ref{fig:gpt4o_base} and ~\ref{fig:gpt4o_large}, detectors achieve strongest performance on their training domain, but generalization to other domains is highly uneven—depending on both the source training domain and the target test domain. \textbf{Training on fluent, information-dense domains such as News or Academic Writing often leads to stronger cross-domain generalization} than training on highly stylized or opinion-driven domains like Film Review or Q\&A. Full numerical results for all model–domain combinations are provided in Appendix~\ref{appendix:domain_generalization_fixed_gen}.
+As shown in Figure~\ref{fig:gpt4o_base} and ~\ref{fig:gpt4o_large}, detectors achieve strongest performance on their training domain, but generalization to other domains is highly uneven—depending on both the source training domain and the target test domain. \textbf{Training on fluent, information-dense domains like Q\&A often leads to stronger cross-domain generalization} than training on highly stylized or opinion-driven domains like Film Review.
+Full numerical results for all model–domain combinations are provided in Appendix~\ref{appendix:domain_generalization_fixed_gen}.